top of page

 Desert Cumbia Rock from Tucson, AZ

-FROM AMAOZONIA TO ARIZONA: DESERT ROCK WITH A CUMBIA FLAVOR
+FROM AMAZONIA TO ARIZONA: DESERT ROCK WITH A CUMBIA FLAVOR

 "Redefining Latin Rock" Latino Rebel.